AnthonyDickson/HIVE/README.md

    For long videos, you can set `num_frames` to something like 150 to make it run faster.
    For datasets with ground truth data, uncheck `estimate_pose` and/or `estimate_depth` to use the ground truth data.
 6. After the pipeline has finished running, check the terminal output for a link.
 Navigate to that link in your web browser to view the 3D video.
+7. To run another video, exit the Docker container in your terminal (Ctrl+C).

 **Note:** Oculus headset users can use desktop mode in Oculus Link to view the 3D video in VR.
 Run the steps above as normal, and at the end click the button at the bottom of the screen saying 'Enter VR' from your headset.